MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-05.md

 In this step, you'll add firewall rules that allow:

 * The web app to access to the database server.
-This type of access is enabled with a firewall rule that enables the server to accept connections from all Azure resources.
-In a production system, you would probably turn this rule off and use an [Azure Virtual Network (VNet)](/azure/virtual-network/virtual-networks-overview).
-This firewall rule can also be useful when you use use a Azure Cloud Shell (resource) with psql to access the database.
+This type of access is enabled with a database firewall rule that accept connections from all Azure resources.
+In a production system, you would should turn this rule off and use an [Azure Virtual Network (VNet)](/azure/virtual-network/virtual-networks-overview).
+This firewall rule can also be useful during database configuration when you might use a Azure Cloud Shell (an Azure resource) with psql to access the database.

 * Your local environment to access the database server.
 This is useful for subsequent configuration steps especially but should be turned off after configuration and deployment is completed.

-You can add a firewall rule with the Azure portal or the Azure CLI.
-If you're working in VS Code, right-select the database server and select **Open in Portal** and follow the portal instructions.
-Or, open an [Azure Cloud Shell](https://shell.azure.com) directly in VS Code and run the Azure CLI commands.

 ### [Azure portal](#tab/azure-portal)